satellite-image-deep-learning/techniques/README.md

 </div>

 ## Introduction

 Deep learning has revolutionized the analysis and interpretation of satellite and aerial imagery, addressing unique challenges such as vast image sizes and a wide array of object classes.
 This repository provides an exhaustive overview of deep learning techniques specifically tailored for satellite and aerial image processing.
 It covers a range of architectures, models, and algorithms suited for key tasks like classification, segmentation, and object detection.

-**How to use this repository:** use `Command + F` (Mac) or `CTRL + F` (Windows) to search this page, and note that searching [the raw markdown file](https://raw.githubusercontent.com/satellite-image-deep-learning/techniques/master/README.md) can be more effective
+**How to use this repository:** use `Command + F` (Mac) or `CTRL + F` (Windows) to search this page for e.g. 'SAM'

 #